Soham-Deshpande/Options-Pricing/README.md

 # Black-Scholes
 An Investigation into quantitative finance and options modelling

-The project write up can be read [here](https://github.com/Soham-Deshpande/Black-Scholes/BlackScholes.pdf).
+The write up can be read [here](https://github.com/Soham-Deshpande/Black-Scholes/blob/main/BlackScholes.pdf).